leecha1989/test/README.md

 Complete Developer Network (CDN) - Freelancer Directory

 CDN is a fictional company building a comprehensive directory of freelancers to connect people for job opportunities.
-This project utilizes ASP.NET Core Web API and Entity Framework Core to manage user data.
-The API supports CRUD operations and it is deployed to github.
+This project utilizes ASP.NET Core Web API to manage user data, it supports CRUD operations and it is deployed to github.

 ## Features